Wikidata

 Wikidata is a collaboratively edited multilingual knowledge graph hosted by the Wikimedia Foundation.
-It is a common source of open data that Wikimedia projects such as Wikipedia, and anyone else, can use under the CC0 public domain license.
-Wikidata is a wiki powered by the software MediaWiki, and is also powered by the set of knowledge graph MediaWiki extensions known as Wikibase.
+It is a common source of open data that Wikimedia projects such as Wikipedia, and anyone else, are able to use under the CC0 public domain license.
+Wikidata is a wiki powered by the software MediaWiki, including its extension for semi-structured data, the Wikibase.
+As of early 2025, Wikidata had 1.65 billion item statements (semantic triples).

 Concept

-Wikidata is a document-oriented database, focused on items, which represent any kind of topic, concept, or object.
-Each item is allocated a unique, persistent identifier, a positive integer prefixed with the upper-case letter Q, known as a "QID".
-This enables the basic information required to identify the topic that the item covers to be translated without favouring any language.
+Wikidata is a document-oriented database, focusing on items, which represent any kind of topic, concept, or object.
+Each item is allocated a unique persistent identifier called its QID, a positive integer prefixed with the upper-case letter "Q".
+This makes it possible to provide translations of the basic information describing the topic each item covers without favouring any particular language.